 3. Now, right-click on the “Explorer” folder and choose “New → String.”
 This action creates a new string value.

 4. Name the new value as “Max Cached Icons” and press Enter to save the name.

 5. After creating the value and giving it the name, double-click on it.
 In the value data filed, type “4096” and click on the “Ok” button.

 In case you are wondering, 4096 is 4MB written in KBs.
 If you want to, you can increase it further.
-For example, if you want to set the cache size to 8MB you would enter 8192 (8 * 1024).
-Keep in mind that going over and above 8MB doesn’t produce any better results.
+For example, if you want to set the cache size to 8MB, you would enter 8192 (8 * 1024).
+Keep in mind that going over and above 8MB doesn’t produce better results.
 Above 8MB, it’s just diminishing returns.

 6. Close the registry editor.

-After making the changes, if you ever want to revert the settings back to default, either delete the “Max Cached Icons” value or change its value data to 512.
+After making the changes, if you ever want to revert the settings to default, either delete the “Max Cached Icons” value or change its value data to 512.
 In this case, 512 represents 512KB which is the default size.